diwyanshuprasad19/janitri/README.md

 ## Assumptions

-+ Data Relationships:
-+ One-to-One Relationship: Users to Patients

-+ Each user can have only one patient profile, and each patient is linked to a single user account.
++ One-to-One Relationship: Users to Patients : Each user can have only one patient profile, and each patient is linked to a single user account.
-+ One-to-Many Relationship: Patients to Heart Rate Details

-+ Each patient can have multiple heart rate records associated with them.
++ One-to-Many Relationship: Patients to Heart Rate Details : Each patient can have multiple heart rate records associated with them.